jakemoody/courses-plotly-python/chapter2.md

 - Combine the trace objects to create the `data` object by filling in the blanks

 *** =hint
+- Simply fill in the blanks using the instructions!
 *** =pre_exercise_code
 ```{python}
 import plotly.plotly as py
 import plotly.graph_objs as go
 py.sign_in('datacamp_python', '9IB7oEs6qib6jiwOTwRA')
 boxplot_data = [0.75, 5.25, 5.5, 6, 6.2, 6.6, 6.80, 7.0, 7.2, 7.5, 7.5, 7.75, 8.15, 8.15, 8.65, 8.93, 9.2, 9.5, 10, 10.25, 11.5, 12, 16, 20.90, 22.3, 23.25]
 ```

 *** =sample_code